ced1011/HR-Goat/REGION_DEPLOYMENT_GUIDE.md

 - **AMI IDs**: Amazon Linux 2 AMIs are automatically selected for each region
 - **Availability Zones**: The first two available zones in each region are used
 - **S3 Buckets**: Created with region-specific names
+- **IAM Resources**: IAM roles and policies include the region in their names (e.g., `hrgoat-ssm-role-us-west-2`)

+### IAM Resources Naming

+To prevent conflicts when deploying to multiple regions, all IAM resources now include the region in their names:
+- IAM Roles: `hrgoat-ssm-role-{region}`, `hrgoat-jenkins-role-{region}`
+- IAM Instance Profiles: `hrgoat-ssm-instance-profile-{region}`, `hrgoat-jenkins-instance-profile-{region}`
+- IAM Policies: `hrgoat-jenkins-policy-{region}`, `hrgoat-ssm-role-additional-permissions-{region}`

+This ensures that each regional deployment has its own set of IAM resources, preventing naming conflicts.

 ### Local Development